angystallone/ProbShakemaps/README.md

 ------------------

 1) <ins>Shakemap Docker Image</ins> --> Install it from [USGS_Shakemap_Image](https://hub.docker.com/r/seddev/shakemap).
 Results shown here and in the article have been generated using the [INGV Shakemap Image](https://github.com/INGV/shakemap-input-eu).
 The folder `data` must contain a subfolder named as the ID of the event, containing the following files: `event.xml`, `stationlist.json` (optional, needed for tools 'StationRecords' and 'GetDistributions').
 The Vs30 grd file must be but in the `data/shakemap_data/vs30` (optional).
 NOTE: The `event.xml` file must be provided in the format required by ShakeMap (do not rename it).
 See an example of `event.xml` file at [event.xml](https://github.com/INGV/ProbShakemap/blob/main/event.xml).
 2) <ins>Ensemble file with scenarios list</ins> --> The following scenario parameterization is required: magnitude, longitude, latitude, hypocenter depth (km), strike, dip, rake, fault area (L x W, *km^2*), fault length (L, *km*), slip (*m*).
 The file must be put in the folder INPUT_FILES/ENSEMBLE.
-See an example of ensemble file at [list_scenarios.txt](https://github.com/angystallone/ProbShakemaps/blob/main/INPUT_FILES/ENSEMBLE/list_scenarios_01.txt).
+See an example of ensemble file at [list_scenarios.txt](https://github.com/angystallone/ProbShakemap/blob/main/INPUT_FILES/ENSEMBLE/list_scenarios_01.txt).
 3) <ins>POIs file</ins> --> two space-separated columns .txt file with LAT and LON of the POIs.
 The file must be put in the folder INPUT_FILES.
-See an example of POIs file at [POIs_grid.txt](https://github.com/angystallone/ProbShakemaps/blob/main/INPUT_FILES/POIs_grid.txt).
+See an example of POIs file at [POIs_grid.txt](https://github.com/angystallone/ProbShakemap/blob/main/INPUT_FILES/POIs_grid.txt).
 4) <ins>input_file.txt</ins> --> (Do not rename it!)
 File containing the parameters required for the probabilistic analysis.
 The file must be put in the folder INPUT_FILES.
-See an example of input file at [input_file.txt](https://github.com/angystallone/ProbShakemaps/blob/main/INPUT_FILES/input_file.txt).
+See an example of input file at [input_file.txt](https://github.com/angystallone/ProbShakemap/blob/main/INPUT_FILES/input_file.txt).
 5) <ins>fileScenariosWeights.txt</ins> --> File with scenarios weights (optional).
 The file must be put in the folder INPUT_FILES.

-NOTE: ```ProbShakemaps``` will rely on the files provided in the folder INPUT_FILES.
+NOTE: ```ProbShakemap``` will rely on the files provided in the folder INPUT_FILES.
 To run it for different events, simply rename the old INPUT_FILES folder and populate a new one from scratch.

 > * TectonicRegionType: as defined in OpenQuake tectonic regionalisation.
 > * Magnitude_Scaling_Relationship: as required from openquake.hazardlib.scalerel.